getify/foi-lang/formalization-work/Foi-Specification.md

 operand leaves its second binding `empty`, because nothing is supplied at that position (§3.10.1).

-When an iteration needs the index, transform the LHS first.
+Index access comes from transforming the LHS.
 Two `List` unit constructors produce index-bearing Lists:

 - **`List.entries@ xs`** -- produces a List of `< index, value >`
   Tuples, one per positional entry of `xs`, in source order.